WRtux/GenshinAudioExtractor/README.md

 ## Getting Started

 Binary files are not included in the repository.
-It's recommended to begin with the latest release.
+It's recommended to begin with the latest [release](//github.com/WRtux/GenshinAudioExtractor/releases), which brings out-of-the-box experience with everything needed packed.
+You can also download and run [`download.cmd`](/download.cmd) to set up the tool from scratch.
 Java environment is required to run this tool.

 **Graphical interface (in Windows Explorer):** Drop one `.pck` file or directory containing `.pck` files to `extract.cmd`, wait for the process to finish.
 Extracted files will be in `output/`, located in the same directory with `extract.cmd`.